miguelmota/miguelmota.github.io/blog/_posts/2016-01-17-alexa-voice-service-with-curl.md

 --boundary_term--
 ```

 Here I have created this is a basic bash script that composes the cURL command.
 I walk us through the steps in the comments to clarify what is going on.
-Also if you have not already, you will need an authentication token which you can get by following this [Getting Started with Alexa Voice Service](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/getting-started-with-the-alexa-voice-service) guide.
+Also if you have not already, you will need an authentication token which you can get by following this [Authorizing Your Alexa-enabled Product from a Website](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/docs/authorizing-your-alexa-enabled-product-from-a-website) guide.

 ```bash
 ############################################################